 RBS Irish unit fined $2.5 million over capital rules

-Ulster Bank said in a statement that it had since implemented "a number of robust measures to ensure similar contraventions are not repeated." ($1 = 0.7871 euros)
+Ulster Bank said in a statement that the violations had not affected customers and that it had since implemented "a number of robust measures to ensure similar contraventions are not repeated."

 (Reporting by Conor Humphries; Editing by David Cowell)

 - Alabama man gets $1,000 in police settlement, his lawyers get $459,000

 - Two killed, four wounded in Washington state school shooting